 Now a luxury licorice brand with global reach, Lakrids by Bülow got its start in 2007 when the first shop was opened in Svaneke, Denmark.
 The shop was an instant hit with locals, and the product seemed to be so popular, keeping up the demand was a challenge.
 But, just a year later, in 2008, they scaled production to meet the demand, opened their first factory, and installed a licorice machine.
 From there, the operation only grew bigger.
 Especially once Lakrids did what was said couldn’t be done – coat the licorice with chocolate.

 Over a decade later, with a vision to spread the love for licorice around the globe, Lakrids has built itself into a high-end, luxury brand with fans around the world.
 Making their products all on-site with raw materials, Lakrids prides itself on not being your average licorice.
-Now, with over 25 locations globally, operations have understandably expanded to meet demands, and Lakrids has added the QuickLabel QL-300 to its production line and uses it to print the labels on the tops of their product jars.
+Now, with over 25 locations globally, operations have understandably expanded to meet demands, and Lakrids has added the QuickLabel QL-300 to its production line and uses it to print its high-end labels on the tops of their product jars.

-The Power of CMYK + WHITE
+The Power of CMYK + WHITE to Create High-End Labels

 While QuickLabel was there, Lakrids expressed their appreciation and excitement about the quality of the white color, which influenced their decision to purchase the QL-300.
 With a desire to truly create something special, quality and branding are of utmost importance.